garrettheath4/rpi-chrome-display/README.md

     * Set new password for default `pi` user
     * Network
         * Set hostname
-        * Auto-connect to Wi-Fi network (not using wired ethernet)
+        * Auto-connect to Wi-Fi network (if not using wired ethernet)
     * Boot to Desktop GUI
     * Localisation
         * Set locale to `en_US.UTF-8 UTF-8`